 - chest pain, fast or irregular heartbeat, shortness of breath; pain, swelling and tenderness in your leg accompanied by redness and warmth

 - unusual bleeding or bruising; frequent and persistent sore throat with fever

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.

-- medicines for mood disorders e.g. lithium, imipramine
+- other medicines for mood disorders e.g. lithium, thioridazine

 - certain antibiotics e.g. erythromycin, moxifloxacin

-- medicines used to treat Parkinson's disease e.g. levodopa
+- levodopa (medicine used to treat Parkinson's disease)

 - cisapride (a gastric medicine)